-Pull data and information about your products directly from your suppliers’ databases.
-You’ll still want to make some edits to descriptions, headlines and product titles to make them more emotionally compelling, but having the technical info straight from the data source will reduce error and inconsistency that can harm the customer’s product experience.
+You’ll need to make some edits to descriptions, headlines and product titles to make them more emotionally compelling, but having the technical info straight from the data source will reduce error and inconsistency that can harm the customer’s product experience.

-With just one central database, you have one single source of truth for product information.
+With just one central database, you have a single source of truth for product information.
 This is much simpler and easier to manage than maintaining multiple databases, especially when you need to make updates and changes.

 With a PIM, it will be much easier to scale your business.
-Without one, you’ll find yourself doing duplicative work — which often leads to data inconsistencies and errors.
+Without one, you’ll find yourself doing duplicative work, leading to data inconsistencies and errors.
 If you don’t have an efficient way to send accurate information across channels, you’ll be wasting time and money.

-When you can export product data easily to social channels, marketplaces and more, you can streamline expansion to new sales channels, while ensuring all data is correct and consistent — reinforcing your strong brand across channels.
+When you can export product data easily to social channels, marketplaces and more, you can streamline expansion to new sales channels while ensuring all data is correct and consistent — reinforcing your strong brand across channels.

-Marketing reaps advantages from your PIM as well.
-With a centralized database, they can tailor marketing campaigns quickly, based on all the latest product information, to meet the dynamic demand of omnichannel shopping.
+With a centralised database, they can tailor marketing campaigns quickly — based on all the latest product information — to meet the dynamic demand of omnichannel shopping.

-No software is one-size-fits-all, and it’s likely that no one software will be absolutely perfect for you either.
+No software is one-size-fits-all, and it’s likely that no one software will be perfect for you either.

 There are always some disadvantages, but with the right understanding of the features and functionality you need, you can be confident that you’ll find one that can drastically improve your back-office operations.